quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 MRI - magnetic resonance imaging monitors oxygen release in areas of brain activity

-cheap powerful computer simulations enable the study of emergence in complex systems from iterated non-linear equations.
+cheap powerful computer simulations enable the study of emergence in complex adaptive systems from iterated non-linear equations.

 The research work of Nobel Laureate Gerald Edelman and others is uncovering evidence of -